sanguineimpasse/genshincalc2017/README.md

 Project for our Year 1 finals :))

-(while also being a lesson in using git)
+(while also being practice in using git)